-The Company holds three issued United States patents covering aspects of the RACE architecture and the SuperVision (debugging tool).
-In addition, the Company has one pending United States patent application covering additional aspects of the RACE architecture and the Company's Parallel Application System.
+The Company holds five issued United States patents covering aspects of the RACE architecture.
 The Company may file additional patent applications seeking protection for other proprietary aspects of its technology in the future.
 Patent positions frequently are uncertain and involve complex and evolving legal and factual questions.
 The coverage sought in a patent application either can be denied or significantly reduced before or after the patent is issued.
 Consequently, there can be no assurance that any patents from pending patent applications or from any future patent application will be issued, that the scope of any patent protection will exclude competitors or provide competitive advantages to the Company, that any of the Company's patents will be held valid if subsequently challenged or that others will not claim rights in or ownership of the patents and other proprietary rights held by the Company.
-Since patent applications are secret until patents are issued in the United States or corresponding applications are published in international countries, and since publication of discoveries in the scientific or patent literature often lags behind actual discoveries, the Company cannot be certain that it was the first to make the inventions covered by each of its pending patent applications or that it was the first to file patent applications for such inventions.
+Since patent applications are secret until patents are issued in the United States or corresponding applications are published in other countries, and since publication of discoveries in the scientific or patent literature often lags behind actual discoveries, the Company cannot be certain that it was the first to make the inventions covered by each of its pending patent applications or that it was the first to file patent applications for such inventions.
 In addition, there can be no assurance that competitors, many of which have substantial resources and have made substantial investments in competing technologies, will not seek to apply for and obtain patents that will prevent, limit or interfere with the Company's ability to make, use or sell its products either in the United States or in international markets.